Battleship Youth Rugby - Spring 2020 Registration

 Battleship Youth Rugby is a coed flag rugby league for boys and girls ages 6-12 and is open to players of all ability levels.
 The program's format is fairly casual, focusing primarily on intra-squad scrimmages that give players the opportunity to work together, deepen their understanding of the game and enjoy some fun exercise.

-The season begins on May 7 and ends on June 24.
-Players are encouraged to attend at least one (and as many as three) practices each week:
+The season begins on June 7th and ends on July 18th.
+Players are encouraged to attend practice each week:

 How to Register: